123-Abeera/Hostel-Management-System/README.md

 # --------------------Hostel-Management-System--------------------
 DBMS Project Hostel Management System
-This Project is based on 4 functionalities.
+This Project is based on 4 functionalities